MuhammadKhairunnasNurdin/Laravel-11_PBL/README.md

 ---

--   If there are update change in your fork, always synced that, because you cannot push and crate pull request without that
+-   If there are update change in your fork, always synced that, because you cannot push and create pull request without that
 -   When Checkout, Push or Pull, always check your git branch is related to your Role
 -   Don't push to master with 'git push origin master' when add code change to GitHub
 -   Always create Pull request like steps 9